SunnySuite/Sunny.jl/joss/paper.md

 ## Sunny as a Platform for Future Developments

-To make these existing features more widely available, work at ORNL is underway to integrate Sunny into the Calvera platform for neutron data analysis [@watson:2022].
+To make these existing features more widely available, work at Oak Ridge National Laboratory is underway to integrate Sunny into the Calvera platform for neutron data analysis [@watson:2022].
 Sunny itself can serve as a platform for new solvers and analysis techniques, building on its mature model specification and data retrieval features.
 Current efforts are directed at supporting: the self-consistent Gaussian approximation for diffuse scattering, enabling functionality inspired by [@paddison:2023]; the modeling of local entanglement effects generated by spin-orbit coupling or strongly coupled clusters of spins;